markdelapena13/COE125_SoftEng_Project/README.md

-Class Project for Software Engineering
+a simple inventory project  for the Software Engineering subject, course code COE125